-Simply put, Act 388 of 2006 exempts owner-occupied homeowners from paying school operations taxes (Act 388 increased sales tax by one cent to fund the school operating exemption).
-It also required a reassessment of property value the year following a property sale, non-exempt ownership transfer and new construction, and capped market values at a 15% increase over previous 5-year reassessment market values.
-For more information contact the Assessor's Office.
+Simply put, Act 388 of 2006 exempts owner-occupied homeowners from paying school operations taxes (Act 388 increased the sales tax by one cent to fund the school operating exemption).
+It also required a reassessment of property value the year following a property sale, non-exempt ownership transfer, and new construction.
+The market values are capped at a 15% increase over the previous 5-year reassessment of market values.
+For more information, contact the Assessor's Office.